-New Hampshire ranks among America’s 40 biggest exporters by state lagging front-runners including Texas, California, New York and Louisiana.
-The value of New Hampshire’s exports equals 0.4% of United States’ overall exported products for 2020.
+New Hampshire ranks among America’s 40 most lucrative exporters by state lagging front-runners including Texas, California, New York state and Louisiana.
+The value of New Hampshire’s exports equals 0.4% of United States’ overall exported products for 2021.

-Given New Hampshire’s population of 1.368 million people, its total $5.5 billion in 2020 exports translates to roughly $4,000 for every resident in the Granite State.
+Given New Hampshire’s population of 1.389 million people, its total $6.4 billion in 2021 exports translates to roughly $4,600 for every resident in the Granite State.
 That dollar metric reflects an uptick from the average $4,000 per capita in 2020.

 New Hampshire’s Top 10 Exports